ichlas/simple-chat-websocket-reactjs/README.md

 # Simple chat (realtime) with reactjs and websocket

 ![test](https://img.shields.io/npm/dt/vue-scroll-datepicker-cashbac.svg?style=flat-square)
 ![test](https://img.shields.io/npm/v/vue-scroll-datepicker-cashbac/latest.svg?style=flat-square)
 ![test](https://img.shields.io/badge/code_style-standard-brightgreen.svg?style=flat-square)

-Pada artikel ini kita akan membuat simple chat mengunakan websocket, nodeJs dan ReactJs
+In this article we will create a simple chat using websocket, nodeJs and ReactJs.
+From there you can play around and explore and add your own ideas and features.

 ## Demo